 Why Chase Slate® is Almost Perfect

 There are two key features of a balance transfer: the balance transfer fee (charged as a percent of the balance that is transferred, and added to your bill upon completion of the transfer), and the duration of the balance transfer (number of months at the promotional rate).

-So, if you move your debt from your store card and pay it off by month 15, you will not pay a dime to Chase.
+So, if you move your debt from your store card within the required time-frame and pay it off by month 15, you will not pay a dime to Chase.
 It will have been completely free.
 If you do have a balance remaining at the end of the 15 month promotional period, you will not be charged interest retroactively.
 In other words, the interest that would have been charged during the 15 month promotional period has been waived completely.
 From month 16, interest would be charged on a go forward basis.

 The balance transfer offer is almost perfect.
 Just be careful of the following:

 - You can only transfer debt from a bank other than Chase.
 That includes Chase co-branded credit cards, like United Airlines, Southwest Airlines, Marriott and others.
 Because Chase is the #1 credit card issuer in the country, it is possible that some or all of your debt is already with Chase.

 - The ongoing purchase APR (after month 15) will depend upon your credit score.
 The ongoing purchase APR range is 17.24% - 25.99% Variable.

 Chase has invested in one of the best introductory balance transfer offers out there.
 If you use the intro offer responsibly, you can have no interest for 15 months.
 You should take advantage of the offer and reduce your debt as much as possible.